Vision Loss Can Go Unnoticed

 Glaucoma is not the only eye disease that can cause gradual vision loss.
 If you have a cataract, your vision can also worsen slowly over time.
 A cataract happens when your eye's lens becomes cloudy.
 The lens must be clear in order to focus light properly onto the retina.
 As a cataract slowly begins to develop, you may not notice any changes in your vision at first.
 Eventually, however, you will notice your vision is blurry, cloudy or dim.
 Fortunately, cataract surgery can correct the vision loss.

 Other eye diseases that can cause gradual vision loss that you may not notice include diabetic retinopathy and age-related macular degeneration.

 The earlier an eye disease is detected and treated, the better it can be managed.
 That's why you should have a baseline eye exam at age 40, when many of these diseases begin to appear.
-If you have risk factors for these diseases, such as diabetes, high blood pressure or a family history of eye disease, see your Eye M.D. to determine how often your eyes should be examined.
+If you have risk factors for these diseases, such as diabetes, high blood pressure or a family history of eye disease, see your ophthalmologist to determine how often your eyes should be examined.